 "Zhu!"
 Mingxuan interrupted him coldly.
 "You dare to refuse Zhen's command?
 If you fail to reach the palace before Zhen does, you'll be punished accordingly."

-With that, he pressed his legs into Heisha's sides.
-The stallion responded at once, trotting a short distance before surging into its familiar, blinding speed.
+With that, he squeezed the abdomen of the horse with his long legs.
+Heisha responded at once, trotting a short distance before breaking into its familiar, blinding speed.

 Black mist trailed from its hooves.
 Mingxuan's dragon robe whipped behind him like a stream of twilight silk, gold threads catching distant lightning.